unconst/BitTensor/README.md

 This repo contains a protocol implementation for a trustless, decentralized and incentivised peer-to-peer model that can connect an unlimited number of computers and engineers across the web.

 In absence of centralized control, the network uses a digital token to provide incentive for intelligence contribution.
-The the reciever has more sway over the network's mathematical objective.
+The reciever has more sway over the network's mathematical objective.

 Each learning module use (1) delayed gradients and (2) synthetic inputs to cut independence between nodes in the network, and (3) Fishers Information pruning to evaluate the contribution of our neighbors.